denten-books/plain-text/main.md

 "Where the Platonic rubber meets the road."
 Goodman and the problem of self-identity.

-## Source Code, Versioning.
-What is a text?

-http://www.unicode.org/reports/tr29/ The concept of Grapheme Clusters.

-Wikipedia as a Turing complete language.
-The power of versioning.
-Text as a vector.
-The problem of annotation.
-What are we annotating?
-Annotation solutions force a platform.
-Is Hamlet a platonic object?
-A family of related objects?
-Standard English editions in Europe.

 ### The problem of duplicates
 The conversation between Goodman and Genette.
 Goodman's "Art and Authenticity."
 Benjamin.
 Immanence and transcendence.
 Goodman: thinking about the perfect copy.
 But there is a confusion here: fake art is not necessarily about a copy, it is about provenance.
 Autographic vs. allographic art.
 Whether forgery is possible.
 Digital vs. analog art.
 Analog art is medium bound.
 Digital abstracts from the material.